scipy-conference/scipy_proceedings/papers/amadi_udu/main.md

 Sample fractions and corresponding decrease in AUC for Rad Flow feature of Statlog (Shuttle) dataset; (a) LightGBM, (b) RF, and (c) SVM.
 :::

-[Fig. 2a](#ci_boxplot-a) - [Fig. 2c](#ci_boxplot-c) present the PFI for Final Weight feature of Census Income dataset, evaluated across different sample fractions using LightGBM, RF, and  SVM models, respectively.
+[Fig. 2a](#ci_boxplot-a) - [c](#ci_boxplot-c) present the PFI for Final Weight feature of Census Income dataset, evaluated across different sample fractions using LightGBM, RF, and  SVM models, respectively.
 The decrease in AUC indicates the impact on model performance when Final Weight feature is permuted.
 Generally, for smaller sample fractions, there was a higher variability in AUC and prominence of outliers.
 This could be attributed to the increased influence of randomness, fewer data points, and sampling fluctuations for smaller sample fractions across the datasets.
 It is noteworthy that reduced fractions also incur sample rarity effects of class imbalance data, which include a low stability of evaluation performance.

 For LightGBM model in [Fig. 2a](#ci_boxplot-a), the median decrease in AUC was close to  zero,  indicating that Final Weight had minimal impact on model performance, as noted in @tbl:result_table.
-Similar results were recorded in [Fig. 3](#bm_boxplot-a) - [Fig. 3](#bm_boxplot-c) for the Day of Week feature of Bank Marketing dataset, where all models exhibited similarly high feature importance scores on the Day of Week feature.
+Similar results were recorded in [Fig. 3a](#bm_boxplot-a) - [c](#bm_boxplot-c) for the Day of Week feature of Bank Marketing dataset, where all models exhibited similarly high feature importance scores on the Day of Week feature.
 Even for sample fractions of 0.5, LightGBM appeared to give similar importance scores to using the entire data sample.
 RF showed moderate variability and  outliers  in certain features, indicating  an occasional significant impact when features are permuted.
 On the other hand, SVM exhibited a higher median decrease in AUC, indicating that the Final Weight feature had a more significant impact on its performance.
 Additionally, SVM showed the greatest variability and the most prominent outliers, particularly at lower sample fractions.
-This was noticeable in [Fig. 4](#ss_boxplot-a) - [Fig. 4](#ss_boxplot-c), where all classifiers reported similar importance scores as noted in @tbl:result_table.
+This was noticeable in [Fig. 4a](#ss_boxplot-a) - [c](#ss_boxplot-c), where all classifiers reported similar importance scores as noted in @tbl:result_table.
 This variability and the presence of outliers suggest that the model's performance is less stable when features are permuted.

 PFI can provide insights into the importance of features, but it is susceptible to variability, especially with smaller sample sizes.
 Thus, complementary feature selection methods, could be explored to validate feature importance.
 Future work could investigate the variability of features under particular models and sample sizes, with a view to evolving methods of providing a more stable information to the models.